LorenzEh/LLM-Vaccine-Hesitency/README.md

 # LLM-Vaccine-Hesitency

 Short LLM project to create text from survey data.
-If the "Invalid Notebook" bug appears, copy the link here: https://nbviewer.org/
+If the "Invalid Notebook" bug appears, paste the link here: https://nbviewer.org/